mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 +++

 ## Direct mail tab {#direct-mail-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_direct_sending_statistics"
+>title="Direct Mail - Sending statistics"
+>abstract="The Direct Mail Sending Statistics table summarizes essential data about your Direct Mail messages such as Targeted or Delivered messages."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_direct_error_reasons"
+>title="Direct Mail - Error reasons"
+>abstract="The Direct Mail - Error Reasons graphs and table enable you to identify the specific errors that occurred during your delivery."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_direct_excluded_reasons"
+>title="Direct Mail - Excluded reasons"
+>abstract="The Direct Mail Excluded Reasons graphs and table illustrate the various factors that led to user profiles, excluded from the targeted audience, not receiving the message."

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Direct mail]** tab details the main information relative to your Direct mail deliveries.